cbouvat/cbouvat/README.md

 ## Skills

-### Backend Development
+- PHP with Laravel Framework.
+- Javacript with VueJS and Alpine.
-- PHP, Laravel, MariaDB, MySQL, PostgreSQL, Docker.
+- Database with MariaDB, MySQL, SQlite & PostgreSQL

-### Frontend Development
+- Container with Docker.
-- HTML, CSS, JavaScript, Bootstrap, Tailwind CSS, Sass.
+- CSS vanilla and with Bootstrap, Tailwind CSS & Sass.

-### Training
+## Training
 - Conducting training sessions on HTML, CSS, PHP, and Laravel.

 ## Get in Touch